ben-aaron188/narrative_structures/README.md

 # Identifying the narrative styles of YouTube’s vloggers

-Data and code for our paper "B. Kleinberg, I. Van der Vegt, and M. Mozes, “Identifying the narrative styles of YouTube’s vloggers,” to appear in the proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP), Brussels, 2018".
+Data and code for our paper "B. Kleinberg, I. Van der Vegt, and M. Mozes, *Identifying the narrative styles of YouTube’s vloggers*, to appear in the proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP), Brussels, 2018".

 The downloaded  YouTube transcripts can be found in the `data/output_dir` directory.
 We provide the transcripts come in two different ways: